adon-cloudcannon/landing-page-test/src/collections/ssg-pages/bridgetown-cms.md

                   icon_path:
                   icon_color:
                 image: https://cc-dam.imgix.net/Step 3 - Edit (1).png
-              - title: Go live with Nuxt.js hosting included
+              - title: Go live with Bridgetown hosting included
                 description: >-
-                  Delight your customers by hosting your Nuxt.js sites on a global CDN with unparalleled reach and speed.
+                  Delight your customers by hosting your Bridgetown sites on a global CDN with unparalleled reach and speed.
                 link:
                   text: